SamAinsworth/gem5-triangel/README.md

 Hardware pre-requisities
 ========================
-* An x86-64 system preferably with sudo access (to install dependencies).
+* An x86-64 system preferably with sudo access (to install dependencies and enable KVM if disabled).

 Software pre-requisites
 =======================